 Understandably, it puts employers in a bit of a pickle – and chief among their concerns these days is finding people who they can trust to self-manage and drive their own productivity.
-Right now, if you are considering a career move of any kind, know that your attitude will be looked at closely.
+Right now, if you're considering a career move of any kind, know that your attitude will be looked at closely.

 Aptitude is more about skills, knowledge and talents.
 Organisations often have a number of programs and initiatives that build aptitude – which are, of course, perfectly suited to people with good attitudes, who are motivated and willing to learn.
 Yet when a negative or the ‘wrong’ attitude is at play, the impact can be significant.
-According to studies of new employees published in Mark Murphy’s book Hiring for Attitude, 46 per cent of new hires failed within the first 18 months.
-Almost 90 per cent of these ‘failures’ (where people either left their jobs or received poor performance reviews) could be attributed to attitude issues – such as lack of coachability, low levels of emotional intelligence, motivation and temperament.
+According to studies of new employees published in Mark Murphy’s book Hiring for attitude, 46 per cent of new hires failed within the first 18 months.
+Almost 90 per cent of these ‘failures’ (where people either left their jobs or received poor performance reviews) could be attributed to 'attitude issues' – such as lack of coachability, low levels of emotional intelligence, motivation and temperament.

 Of course, both attitude and aptitude are important.
-In an ideal world, we’d all work with people who have a positive attitude and are competent in their role.
+In an ideal world, we’d work with people who have a positive attitude and are competent in their role.
 But if it ever came down to making a choice between one or the other, I’d go for attitude every time (with the possible exclusion of those situations where there’s zero aptitude to begin with).

 If the answer to any of these questions raises a red flag, think about what it says about you and, as a result, the image it’s projecting onto those around you.
 And whether it might be time to tweak some of the behaviours that make you less than pleasant to be around.

 For some inspiration on the importance of attitude, there’s no better place to start than with psychologist Carol Dweck, who has undertaken extensive research on growth mindsets.
-Check out her TED Talk about the power of believing you can improve.
-And for an interesting spin on attitude, this TED Talk by human resources executive Regina Hartley shines a spotlight on employees whose ‘secret weapons’ are passion and purpose.
+Check out her TED Talk (10:11) about the power of believing you can improve.
+And for an interesting spin on attitude, this TED Talk (10:22) by human resources executive Regina Hartley shines a spotlight on employees whose ‘secret weapons’ are passion and purpose.

-Founder, The Coach Place Global
+– Lisa Stephenson, Founder, The Coach Place Global

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.